You have given a lot of thought to your business, but did you put a lot of thought into choosing the best WooCommerce payment gateways? You should.

 PayPal Pro uses the direct method and can handle regular product sales, but can’t process recurring payments such as subscriptions.
 It also costs $35 per month and there’s a transaction fee of 2.9% plus 30 cents.

 The WooCommerce extension for PayPal Pro rings in at $79 for a single site subscription.
+Or you might also want to check out the PayPal for WooCommerce plugin.

 If you like the idea of using PayPal, but want to be able to offer subscriptions or you’re looking for a free option, Braintree may be the solution for you.
 It’s a PayPal company so it’s also a solution you can trust.